Create a virtual environment

 # upload with twine, make sure only one wheel is in dist/

 Check if the information on https://test.pypi.org/project/geoextent/ is correct.
 Then switch to a new Python environment or use a Python 3 container to get an “empty” setup.
-Install geoextent from TestPyPI and ensure the package is functional:
+Install geoextent from TestPyPI and ensure the package is functional, using Debian Testing container to try out a more recent version of GDAL:

 docker run --rm -it -v $(pwd)/tests/testdata/:/testdata debian:testing